kin-labs/kin-ios-ramp-demo/README.md

-# Integrate RAMP on your KIN iOS app
+# Integrate RAMP into your KIN iOS App

 Ramp iOS SDK is a library that allows you to easily integrate Ramp into your iOS app and communicate with it.

-## This Demo is based off the kin-ios-starter kit.
+## This demo is based on the kin-ios-starter kit.

-The quickest way to get started is by following the [tutorial](https://kintegrate.dev/tutorials/getting-started-ios-sdk/) or by downloading the [starter kit](https://kintegrate.dev/starters/kin-ios-starter/).
+The quickest way to get started is by following this [tutorial](https://kintegrate.dev/tutorials/getting-started-ios-sdk/) or by downloading the [starter kit](https://kintegrate.dev/starters/kin-ios-starter/).

 ## Test Environment